dustin-duncan/DW_Impacts_Liberia/README.md

 This is the working project repository for DW Impacts Group Project at the Bren School of Environmental Science & Management

-The goal of this project is to conduct a Cost-Benefit Analysis for the state of Liberia to provide information as well as potential outcomes of modifying their fisheries managment regime.
+The goal of this project is to conduct a Cost-Benefit Analysis for the state of Liberia to provide information as well as potential outcomes of modifying their fisheries management regime.

 Data References: